Claude Monet: Method

 From the 1880s onwards—and particularly in the 1890s—Monet's series of paintings of specific subjects sought to document the different conditions of light and weather.
 As light and weather changed throughout the day, he switched between canvases—sometimes working on as many as eight at one time—usually spending an hour on each.
 In 1895, he exhibited 20 paintings of Rouen Cathedral, showcasing the façade in different conditions of light, weather and atmosphere.
 The paintings do not focus on the grand Medieval building, but on the play of light and shade across its surface, transforming the solid masonry.
 For this series, he experimented with creating his own frames.

 His first series exhibited was of haystacks, painted from different points of view and at different times of the day.
 Fifteen of the paintings were exhibited at the Galerie Durand-Ruel in 1891.
 In 1892 he produced twenty-six views of Rouen Cathedral.
 Between 1883 and 1908, Monet travelled to the Mediterranean, where he painted landmarks, landscapes, and seascapes, including a series of paintings in Venice.
+In 1915, he exhibited works with Durand-Ruel at the Panama–Pacific International Exposition in San Francisco, although he did not visit the United States in his lifetime.
 In London he painted four series: the Houses of Parliament, London, Charing Cross Bridge, Waterloo Bridge, and Views of Westminster Bridge.
 Helen Gardner writes:

 Monet, with a scientific precision, has given us an unparalleled and unexcelled record of the passing of time as seen in the movement of light over identical forms.